Satoshi Nakamoto: Other candidates

-In a 2011 article in The New Yorker, Joshua Davis claimed to have narrowed down the identity of Nakamoto to a number of possible individuals, including the Finnish economic sociologist Dr. Vili Lehdonvirta and Irish student Michael Clear, who was in 2008 an undergraduate student in cryptography at Trinity College Dublin.
-Clear strongly denied he was Nakamoto, as did Lehdonvirta.
+In a 2011 article in The New Yorker, Joshua Davis claimed to have narrowed down Nakamoto's identity to a few people, including the Finnish economic sociologist Vili Lehdonvirta and Irish student Michael Clear, who, in 2008, was an undergraduate student in cryptography at Trinity College Dublin.
+Each of them strongly denied being Nakamoto.

-In October 2011, writing for Fast Company, investigative journalist Adam Penenberg cited circumstantial evidence suggesting Neal King, Vladimir Oksman and Charles Bry could be Nakamoto.
-They jointly filed a patent application that contained the phrase "computationally impractical to reverse" in 2008, which was also used in the Bitcoin white paper by Nakamoto.
+In October 2011, writing for Fast Company, investigative journalist Adam Penenberg cited circumstantial evidence suggesting Neal King, Vladimir Oksman, and Charles Bry could be Nakamoto.
+They jointly filed a patent application that contained the phrase "computationally impractical to reverse" in 2008, which was also used in the bitcoin white paper by Nakamoto.
 The domain name bitcoin.org was registered three days after the patent was filed.
 All three men denied being Nakamoto when contacted by Penenberg.

 In May 2013, Ted Nelson speculated that Nakamoto was Japanese mathematician Shinichi Mochizuki.
-Later, an article was published in The Age newspaper that claimed that Mochizuki denied these speculations, but without attributing a source for the denial.
+The Age newspaper reported that Mochizuki had denied these speculations.

 A 2013 article in Vice listed Gavin Andresen, Jed McCaleb, or a government agency as possible candidates to be Nakamoto.

 In 2013, two Israeli mathematicians, Dorit Ron and Adi Shamir, published a paper claiming a link between Nakamoto and Ross Ulbricht.
-The two based their suspicion on an analysis of the network of Bitcoin transactions, but later retracted their claim.
+The two based their suspicion on an analysis of the network of bitcoin transactions, but later retracted their claim.

-In 2016, the Financial Times said that Nakamoto might have been a group of people, mentioning Hal Finney, Nick Szabo and Adam Back as potential members.
-In 2020, the YouTube channel Barely Sociable claimed that Adam Back, inventor of Bitcoin predecessor Hashcash, is Nakamoto.
+In 2016, the Financial Times said that Nakamoto might have been a group of people, mentioning Hal Finney, Nick Szabo, and Adam Back as potential members.
+In 2020, the YouTube channel Barely Sociable claimed that Adam Back, inventor of bitcoin predecessor Hashcash, is Nakamoto.
 Back subsequently denied this.

 Elon Musk denied he was Nakamoto in a tweet on 28 November 2017, responding to speculation the previous week in a Medium post by a former SpaceX intern.

 In 2019, journalist Evan Ratliff claimed drug dealer Paul Le Roux could be Nakamoto.

-In 2021 developer Evan Hatch proposed cypherpunk Len Sassaman of COSIC as a possible candidate.